Bhopal disaster: Economic rehabilitation

-Immediate relieves were decided two days after the tragedy.
-Relief measures commenced in 1985 when food was distributed for a short period along with ration cards.
+Immediate relief measures were determined two days after the tragedy.
+These measures commenced in 1985 when food was distributed for a short period along with ration cards.
 Madhya Pradesh government's finance department allocated ₹874 million for victim relief in July 1985.
 Widow pension of ₹200/per month (later ₹750) was provided.
 The government also decided to pay ₹1500 to families with monthly income ₹500 or less.
 As a result of the interim relief, more children were able to attend school, more money was spent on treatment and food, and housing also eventually improved.
 From 1990 interim relief of ₹200 was paid to everyone in the family who was born before the disaster.

-The final compensation, including interim relief for personal injury, was for the majority ₹25 thousand.
+The total compensation, including interim relief for personal injury, was for the majority ₹25 thousand.
 For death claims, the average sum paid out was ₹62 thousand.
 Each claimant was to be categorised by a doctor.
 In court, the claimants were expected to prove "beyond reasonable doubt" that death or injury in each case was attributable to exposure.
 In 1992, 44 percent of the claimants still had to be medically examined.

 By the end of October 2003, according to the Bhopal Gas Tragedy Relief and Rehabilitation Department, compensation had been awarded to 554,895 people for injuries received and 15,310 survivors of those killed.
 The average amount to families of the dead was $2,200.

 In 2007, 1,029,517 cases were registered and decided.
 The number of awarded cases was 574,304 and the number of rejected cases was 455,213.
 Total compensation awarded was ₹15465 million.
 On 24 June 2010, the Union Cabinet of the Government of India approved a ₹12650 million aid package which would be funded by Indian taxpayers through the government.

 Other impacts

-In 1985, Henry Waxman, a California Democrat, called for a U.S. government inquiry into the Bhopal disaster, which resulted in U.S. legislation regarding the accidental release of toxic chemicals in the United States.
+In 1985, Henry Waxman, an American politician, called for a U.S. government inquiry into the Bhopal disaster, which resulted in U.S. legislation regarding the accidental release of toxic chemicals in the United States.